hhkit/cpp.property/README.md

 three arguments:
 1. `T`, the type of the property.
-2. `GetFn`, a pointer to the getter member function for the property The member function pointed to by GetFn must be const-qualified.
+2. `GetFn`, a pointer to the getter member function for the property The member function pointed to by GetFn must be `const`-qualified.
 3. `SetFn`, an optional setter for the property.

-The properties must be guarded by the `PROPERTIES_BEGIN()` and `PROPERTIES_END()` macros, which hide a union and a property_offset object that serves as a helper to determine the `this` pointer of the object.
+The properties must be guarded by the `PROPERTIES_BEGIN()` and `PROPERTIES_END()` macros, which hide a union and a `property_offset` object that serves as a helper to determine the `this` pointer of the object.
 Changing the values in the union and adding non-property variables to the guard may result in undefined behavior.

 Example:
 ```cpp